 An AP affiliated with an AP MLD with dot11AAROptionImplemented that is equal to true shall set the AAR Support subfield in the MLD Capabilities and Operations field in a Basic Multi-Link element it transmits to 1; otherwise the AP shall set the AAR Support subfield to 0.

-A non-AP STA affiliated with a non-AP MLD with dot11AAROptionImplemented that is equal to true and that belongs to an NSTR link pair shall transmit the AAR Control subfield in a frame that solicits an immediate response to its associated AP affiliated with an AP MLD if it has received a Basic Multi-Link element from the AP with the AAR Support subfield equal to 1 and an assisted STA that belongs to the NSTR link pair needs assistance in transmitting frames to its associated AP in the other link.
+A non-AP STA affiliated with a non-AP MLD with dot11AAROptionImplemented that is equal to true and that belongs to an NSTR link pair shall transmit the (#11587)LI Control subfield (#11587)of subtype AAR in a frame that solicits an immediate response to its associated AP affiliated with an AP MLD if it has received a Basic Multi-Link element from the AP with the AAR Support subfield equal to 1 and an assisted STA that belongs to the NSTR link pair needs assistance in transmitting frames to its associated AP in the other link.

-The AAR Control subfield transmitted by the STA shall indicate the link identifier(s) of the other assisting AP(s) affiliated with the same AP MLD operating on the enabled link(s) by setting the corresponding bits to 1.
+The (#11587)LI Control subfield (#11587)of subtype AAR transmitted by the STA shall indicate the link identifier(s) of the other assisting AP(s) affiliated with the same AP MLD operating on the enabled link(s) by setting the corresponding bits to 1.

-Each of the other assisting AP(s) affiliated with the AP MLD should schedule for a transmission a Trigger frame to the assisted STA that is associated with it and affiliated with the non-AP MLD to solicit an UL frame(s) after the AP affiliated with the same AP MLD successfully received the AAR Control subfield in a frame if it does not have frame exchanges already scheduled with another STA.
+Each of the other assisting AP(s) affiliated with the AP MLD should schedule for a transmission a Trigger frame to the assisted STA that is associated with it and affiliated with the non-AP MLD to solicit an UL frame(s) after the AP affiliated with the same AP MLD successfully received the (#11587)LI Control subfield (#11587)of subtype AAR in a frame if it does not have frame exchanges already scheduled with another STA.

 NOTE—If the CS Required subfield in a Trigger frame is 1, then the non-AP STA uses CCA-ED threshold as defined in 36.3.21.6 (CCA sensitivity) during the SIFS between the Trigger frame and the PPDU sent in response to the Trigger frame.

-A non-AP STA with dot11AAROptionImplemented that is equal to false shall not transmit a frame containing an AAR Control subfield to its associated AP.
+A non-AP STA with dot11AAROptionImplemented that is equal to false shall not transmit a frame containing an (#11587)LI Control subfield (#11587)of subtype AAR to its associated AP.

-A non-AP STA shall not transmit a frame containing an AAR Control subfield with a value of 1 in the bit identifying the link identifier of the associated AP.
+A non-AP STA shall not transmit a frame containing an (#11587)LI Control subfield (#11587)of subtype with a value of 1 in the bit identifying the link identifier of the associated AP.

-An AP shall not transmit the AAR Control subfield in a frame to its associated non-AP STAs.
+An AP shall not transmit the (#11587)LI Control subfield (#11587)of subtype AAR in a frame to its associated non-AP STAs.